farend/redmine_theme_farend_bleuclair/README.md

 Bleuclair theme is used as standard for [RedMica - the future Redmine you can get today](https://www.farend.co.jp/products/redmica/) (RedMica is yet another distribution of Redmine)

+## Compatibility

+* Tested and working in Redmine 4.0.7-stable with Debian 10

 ## Demo

 ### For Redmine 4.2 or later :new: